How Can Local Governments Celebrate the Holidays?

 Nativity Scenes

-When a nativity scene or other religious display has been placed alone in front of a public building — especially a seat of government (e.g., a courthouse or city hall) — courts have historically found that such a display could impermissibly give the reasonable observer the impression that the government agency was endorsing religion, even if the display was privately sponsored.
+When a nativity scene or other religious display has been placed alone in front of a public building—especially a seat of government (e.g., a courthouse or city hall)—courts have historically found that such a display could impermissibly give the reasonable observer the impression that the government agency was endorsing religion, even if the display was privately sponsored.
+This was seen as violating the Establishment Clause of the U.S. Constitution, which prohibits government from establishing a religion.

 MRSC has also historically concluded that religious displays will likely withstand constitutional scrutiny if they are made part of a broader display of seasonal decorations.
-For example, a display of a nativity scene along with secular symbols, such as holiday trees, Santa Claus, reindeers, and candy canes downplays what a reasonable observer might otherwise see as a government endorsement of religion (See the 1984 ruling in Lynch v.
-Donnelly, 465 U.S. 668).
-Because the Kennedy case is so new, we do not yet know how a court would apply it to a nativity scene case such as in Lynch.
-Also, when reviewing our diversity, equity, and inclusion blog linked above, please note that the “establishment” test in the Decorations section of that blog may be affected by Kennedy.
+For example, a display of a nativity scene or other religious displays along with secular symbols, such as holiday trees, Santa Claus, reindeers, and candy canes downplays what a reasonable observer might otherwise see as a government endorsement of religion (See the 1984 ruling in Lynch v.
+Donnelly, relying on the Lemon case.).

 Holiday Parties